-Where a PSII is required (as defined in this Plan for both local and national priorities), the investigation will start as soon as the Investigation Approach /Terms of Reference has been agreed with the Division in which the incident took place and in agreement with the patient and/or family / carer.
+Where a PSII is required (as defined in this Plan for both local and national priorities), the investigation will start as soon as possible after the patient safety incident is identified.

-The Trust aim to complete all PSIIs within 4 months from the date the Investigation Approach / Terms of Reference has been approved.
+The Trust aim to complete all PSIIs within 6 months from their start date.